itinstructor/SpeedTestPython/readme.md

 </p>

 ## History
-08/10/2023: Added status bar showing testing phases
+08/10/2023: Added threading and status bar showing phases of the speedtest

 ## About Me